Khan-Xu/CAT/README.md

 at workstation, mpiexec -n 20 python HXCS_source_calculation.py

 ### others
--using spyder or vscode, so that the results can be shown directly.- -plot coherent modes of source, HXCS_source.py
+//using spyder or vscode, so that the results can be shown directly.
+-plot coherent modes of source, HXCS_source.py